Born: June 24, 1969 Primary Instrument: Piano

 Greg grew up in a culturally diverse and musical household.
 His father, Dennis Burk, was an internationally active conductor and the son of Russian and Polish immigrants.
 Greg's mother, Giovanna Collonelli, was a singer and linguist who came to the U.S. in her 20's.
 In her native Italy, she was a trained opera singer and winner of a national competition to study at La Scala in Milan.
 Greg began studying piano at age six with his grandmother, Billie Endervelt, a classically trained pianist and improviser who accompanied silent movies in her youth.

 At 15, Greg discovered jazz and by 16 he was working professionally, playing solo gigs and in a group with some friends.
 Before leaving high school, his group performed at DownBeat's Musicfest in Chicago, where Greg was awarded outstanding soloist.
-His decision to become a professional musician was solidified as a teenager when friend and Detroit-based bassist Rodney Whittaker took him to hear and sit in with multiple generations of musicians.
+His decision to become a professional musician was solidified as a teenager when friend and Detroit-based bassist Rodney Whittaker took him to hear and sit in with veteran jazz musicians and the talented younger players from the city's fertile musical scene.

 A year later, Greg moved back to Michigan where he found a fertile environment for growth in the dynamic musical climate of Detroit with its diverse mix of genres, venues, and generations of musicians.
 In Detroit he worked with veterans Larry Smith, Bobby Battle, Donald Walden, George Goldsmith, the Graystone Big Band, Francisco Mora, Steve Wood, Roy Brooks, and Jaribu Shahid, as well as blossoming contemporaries like Gerald Cleaver, Mark Hynes, Vince Chandler, Mike Graye, James Carter, Cassius Richmond, Rodney Whittaker, and Dwight Adams.

-After earning his Master's, Greg continued to live in Boston, working as an in-demand sideman with notable musicians like Jerry Bergonzi, Garrison Fewell, Steve Grossman, Benny Golson, Nick Goumas, Bob Moses, and others.
-He also joined the Grammy-nominated Either/ Orchestra, appearing on two of the group's recordings, Afro-Cubism and Neo-Modernism, and touring the U.S., Italy, Russia and Ethiopia.
+After earning his Master's, Greg continued to live in Boston, teaching at Berklee College of Music and working as an in-demand sideman with notable musicians like Jerry Bergonzi, Garrison Fewell, Steve Grossman, Benny Golson, Bob Moses, and others.
+He also joined the Grammy®-nominated Either/Orchestra, appearing on three of the group's recordings, Afro-Cubism, Neo-Modernism, and Live in Addis.
+During his tenure, the group toured throughout U.S., Italy, Russia and Ethiopia.

 Burk's touch on the piano remains confident and even, his statements being